Purpose of Intergroup September 2016 Bylaws of the NORTH CENTRAL OHIO ALCOHOLICS ANONYMOUS, INC.

 ARTICLE IX COMMITTEES: 1) The Steering Committee has or may create the following committees as the need arises, and to terminate if no longer compatible or constructive to NCOAA’s operation.
 1. Area Newsletter 6.
 Institutional 2.
 Auditing 7.
 Literature 3.
 Election 8.
 Nominating 4.
 Entertainment 9.
 Public Information and Cooperation with Professional Community 5.
 Financial 10.
 Volunteer Committee The above represents a partial list, more may be formed, but the 12 Concepts, AA Guidelines and 12 Traditions must discipline all committees.
 All committees will be held accountable to the Steering Committee Chairperson and may be requested to attend the Advisory meeting.
 2) It will be the responsibility of the Committee chairperson to submit the names of the committee members to the Steering Committee.
 A Committee Chairperson is responsible to replace, at the earliest possible time, any members who drop out.
 Each Committee should meet as often as necessary in order to preserve continuity of thought, purity of purpose, and the integrity of said committee.

 ARTICLE X AMENDMENTS: 1) The NCOAA By-Laws may be altered, changed, modified, or amended by affirmative vote by the majority of the attending members of the Advisory Committee, at a regularly scheduled meeting or special meeting called for this purpose.
-A. Written notice of the proposed amendment is to be mailed to the Group Representatives no less than fourteen (14) days before the date on which the Advisory Committee shall meet to consider the proposed amendment(s).
+A. Written notice of the proposed amendment will be made available to the Group Representatives or home groups by placing a notice in the newsletter, web-site and at the NCOAA office no less than fourteen (14) days before the date on which the Advisory Committee shall meet to consider the proposed amendment(s).
 B. Any new amendments will be made part of the By-Laws upon the anniversary of the said amendment and will be incorporated as such.